UniOcc: A Unified Benchmark for Occupancy Forecasting and Prediction in Autonomous Driving: Abstract

 \section{Abstract}

-We introduce UniOcc, a comprehensive, unified benchmark for occupancy forecasting (i.e., predicting future occupancies based on historical information) and current-frame occupancy prediction from camera images.
-UniOcc unifies data from multiple real-world datasets (i.e., nuScenes, Waymo) and high-fidelity driving simulators (i.e., CARLA, OpenCOOD), which provides 2D/3D occupancy labels with per-voxel flow annotations and support for cooperative autonomous driving.
-In terms of evaluation, unlike existing studies that rely on suboptimal pseudo labels for evaluation, UniOcc incorporates novel metrics that do not depend on ground-truth occupancy, enabling robust assessment of additional aspects of occupancy quality.
+We introduce UniOcc, a comprehensive, unified benchmark and toolkit for occupancy forecasting (\textit{i.e.}, predicting future occupancies based on historical information) and occupancy prediction (\textit{i.e.}, predicting current-frame occupancy from camera images.
+UniOcc unifies the data from multiple real-world datasets (\textit{i.e.}, nuScenes, Waymo) and high-fidelity driving simulators (\textit{i.e.}, CARLA, OpenCOOD), providing 2D/3D occupancy labels and annotating innovative per-voxel flows.
+Unlike existing studies that rely on suboptimal pseudo labels for evaluation, UniOcc incorporates novel evaluation metrics that do not depend on ground-truth labels, enabling robust assessment on additional aspects of occupancy quality.
 Through extensive experiments on state-of-the-art models, we demonstrate that large-scale, diverse training data and explicit flow information significantly enhance occupancy prediction and forecasting performance.
-UniOcc is available at \begin{itemize} \item {\makebox[1.5cm][l]{Dataset: }\url{https://huggingface.co/datasets/tasl-lab/uniocc}} \item {\makebox[1.5cm][l]{Code: }\url{https://github.com/tasl-lab/UniOcc}} \end{itemize}
+Our data and code are available at \href{https://uniocc.github.io/}{https://uniocc.github.io/}.